Cogges/cogges.github.io/pray.md

 ---

-# Prayer Opportunities 2018
+## Prayer Opportunities 2018

-A time to worship and pray for church, community, national and global issues together
+Times to worship and pray for church, community, national and global issues together

-### Pursuit
+### EVERY MONDAY FROM 3RD SEPTEMBER

 - *Venue:* St Mary’s Cogges
-- *Date:* TBC
+- *Time:* 7am-8am
+- *Contact:* Church Office
-- *Details:* all church gathering to worship and pray
+- *Details:* a time for personal prayer to start the week.

-### WEEKLY ON THURSDAY MORNINGS
+### EVERY TUESDAY FROM 4TH SEPTEMBER

 - *Venue:* St Mary’s Cogges
+- *Time:* 9.15-10.00 am
+- *Contact:* Church Office
+- *Details:* join the staff in their weekly time of prayer and worship

+### EVERY THURSDAY FROM 6TH SEPTEMBER

+- *Venue:* St Mary’s Cogges
 - *Time:* 10.00-11.00
 - *Contact:* Jane Harper
 - *Details:* Join the Thursday group as they pray for individuals, church and wider community followed by coffee, biscuits and chat for half an hour or so.

-### First Wednesday Evenings ‘The Prayer Well’

-An opportunity to meet every month on the first Wednesday of each month in the home of a congregation member.
+### FIRST WEDNESDAY EVENINGS: PRAYER ENCOUNTER

-- *Venue:* on request
+- *Venue:* St Mary’s Cogges
-- *Dates*: Wed 7th February, 7th March
+- *Dates:* 5th September, 3rd October, 7th November, 5th December
-- *Time:* 8.00-9.30pm
+- *Time:* 7.30-9.00pm
-- *Contact:* Jane Holloway
+- *Contact:* Church Office
-- *Details:* a time to worship and pray for church, community, national and global issues together
+- *Details:* an opportunity for the whole Church to gather to worship and to pray for God to move in our lives, our church, our town, our nation, our world.

 ### PRAYER FOR WOOD GREEN SCHOOL